Properties

 string containing the 32 byte TXID, concatenated with by the four-byte

-.
-Trailing zeros may be removed from four-byte INDEX
+little-endian INDEX.
+Trailing zeros may be removed from four-byte INDEX, so

 explorer.